python/mypy/docs/source/getting_started.rst

                output.append(num)
        return output

-Mypy will warn you if it is unable to determine what the type of some variable is.
+Mypy will warn you if it is unable to determine the type of some variable.
 For example, suppose we assign an empty dictionary to some global variable:

 .. code-block:: python